pimbrouwers/Donald/README.md

 rd.ReadBytesOption "some_field"    // string -> byte[] option
 ```

+> If you need an explicit `Nullable<'a>` you can use `Option.asNullable`.

 ## Exceptions

-Donald exposes several custom exceptions which interleave the exceptions thrown by ADO.NET with contextually relevant metadata.
+Several custom exceptions exist which interleave the exceptions thrown by ADO.NET with contextually relevant metadata.

 ```fsharp
 /// Details of failure to connection to a database/server.